This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Cregneash now and then

 Cregneash then and now are very different places but there’s still some sense of what life a hundred years ago could have been like.
-In this place people were born, had children, and died and in between they worked the land.
-It’s initially shocking to learn that some of them didn’t step foot out of the village their entire lives but it shouldn’t be surprising since the village and surrounding land and sea provided nearly everything they needed to live.
+In this place, people were born, had children, and died and in between, they worked the land.
+It’s mind-boggling to learn that some of them didn’t step foot out of the village their entire lives.
+The village and surrounding land and sea provided nearly everything they needed to live.
 Even though they’re not here to tell us exactly how they went about growing their crops and gardens, clues are still here in the land and in photographs like the one below.
-There’s a lot to be said for the hardy people who clung on here on this little community and a lot to learn from how they lived.
+There’s a lot to be said for the hardy people who clung on here in this little community and a lot to learn from how they lived.